 We all feel better after a Snooze!

-It happens doesn’t it, you become a parent and put all your efforts into ensuring that your baby has a good sleep routine.
-All is going swimmingly until you start to leave the house and escape the four walls for some fresh air and sanity.
-But for some, that’s when it all goes wrong.
-When Little Bean was a baby, I was very proud of myself because by 8 weeks, she was having 2, 2 hour naps a day and sleeping through from 7pm to 8am every night.
 Then we started getting out and about and things didn’t go quite to plan, she was a typical female – far too nosey!!
-Who wants to go to sleep when there is so much to see and do.
-It’s also not helped along by the brilliant sunshine streaming into the pushchair but thankfully a very clever Mumpreneur by the name of Cara Sayer has come to our help and designed the SnoozeShade.
-I had tweeted with Cara for a few months and then met her at The Baby Show in Birmingham, I talked about the SnoozeShade with her and about the difficulties I had with getting Little Bean to sleep when out and about in her pushchair.
-The SnoozeShade sounded like the perfect solution so I bought one.
-We put it to the test immediately and despite a little protest to begin with she was asleep within 5 minutes and slept for just over an hour.
+Who wants to go to sleep when there is so much to see and do?
+It’s also not helped along by the brilliant sunshine streaming into the pushchair, but thankfully, a very clever Mumpreneur by the name of Cara Sayer has come to our help and designed the SnoozeShade.
+I had tweeted with Cara for a few months and then met her at The Baby Show in Birmingham; I talked about the SnoozeShade with her and about the difficulties I had with getting Little Bean to sleep when out and about in her pushchair.
+The SnoozeShade sounded like the perfect solution, so I bought one.
+We put it to the test immediately, and despite a little protest to begin with, she was asleep within 5 minutes and slept for just over an hour.

-A short while ago I was contacted by Cara to see if I would be interested in testing her latest invention the SnoozeShade Plus.
+A short while ago, Cara contacted me to see if I would be interested in testing her latest invention, the SnoozeShade Plus.
 The SnoozeShade Plus includes all the benefits of the original SnoozeShade but has a few extra details:

 • a zip-up viewing/blackout panel